rhineryan/Demo_Reweight/README.md

 Main program is located in DoReweight_readindat.ipynb

 ### Data file
-Data is located in data dir
+Data is located in 'data' directory.